SnapEx is a relatively new crypto derivatives exchange that offers leveraged trading. They have recently been expanding to a number of new markets.

 I have mentioned the SNAP points before but these are perhaps one of the most interesting ways for you to not only reduce your fees but earn a host of other goodies.

 You can think of SNAP Points as VIP points that are earned for completing a number of tasks on the SnapEx platform.
-These include the likes of signing up, verification of an email address.
+These include the likes of signing up, and verification of an email address.
 You can also earn some SNAP just from simple trading tasks like placing your first order, trading over 5,000 USDT, 25,000 USDT etc.

 Earning Snap Points at SnapEx